 Alsórákos (Racoș, Ratsch, Ruekesch) is 45 km from Brassó (Brasov, Kronstadt) to the north-west.
 It is located on the left bank of the Olt River, at the Pass of Alsórákos.
-It is located in an area called Transylvania, Erdély, Siebenburgen, it can be found in Romania.
+It is in an area called Transylvania, Erdély, Siebenburgen, it can be found in Romania.
 The settlement is famous for its fortified church and for the Sükösd-Bethlen castle.

 The place got its name from its stream now called Sóskút which used to be the Rákos Stream.
 Before the Mongolian invasion of 1241, the settlement may have been inhabited by the Pesenegh which was destroyed by the Tatars.
 The settlement was first mentioned in 1377 as Racus.

 There are two churches from the earlier period, the Reformed church of the village was built in 1676 on the foundation of the old church while the Unitarian church was built in 1673 on the Kalamár Hill.
 In the neighborhood, there are the scant remains of three castles on the tops of the surrounding hills.
 The small castle-palace of Alsórákos is still standing in the settlement but it is in a very ruined condition.
 The foundation of the small fort is a quadrant with a bastion in each corner.
 It was built in 1624 by Sükösd György, a Field Captain, according to a script on a bastion but it must have been just a reinforcement because the walls were standing in the 16th century already.
-(Please note, I am intentionally using the Eastern name order for Hungarians where family names come first.)
+(Please note, I am intentionally using the Oriental name order for Hungarians where family names come first.)

 Its gate tower was rebuilt by Lord Bethlen Sámuel, you can see his coat of arms with a serpent on the gate with the year number 1700.
 Inside, there was a painted wooden terrace which led to the knightly hall where the ceiling was decorated with murals.
 There used to be a moat with a drawbridge around the walls.